 No Downside To Learning How To Code

 New opportunities.
 Better hands-on control.
 Faster implementation.
 Better problem-solving.
-Coding is key.
+Coding is key for entrepreneurs of all types.

-So, it’s time to learn how to code.
-Find a basic coding course and get started.
+So, it is time to learn how to code.
+Find a basic coding course and get started for free.

-If you’re interested in more entrepreneurial opportunities, learn more about Erik here.
+If you’re interested in more entrepreneurial opportunities for coders, click here.